hammerlab/topeology/README.md

 # Topeology

-Topeology compares neoepitope sequences with epitopes from [IEDB](http://www.iedb.org/).
+Topeology compares neoepitope sequences with each other or with epitopes from [IEDB](http://www.iedb.org/).

 This software is **not** currently ready for production use.